 The minor in environmental studies has as its central organizing principle that to understand the human/environment relationship, students must understand how to examine this relationship from multiple disciplinary perspectives, within and outside the natural sciences.
-To this end, students are required to take five courses, with at least two from different Natural Science & Engineering disciplines (biology, chemistry, engineering, geology, physics) and at least two from different Social Science & Humanities disciplines (anthropology, economics, history, journalism, literature, philosophy, political science, sociology, women's & gender studies), with no more than two courses from any single discipline.
-Students may elect to complete either a third course in Natural Sciences & Engineering or in Social Sciences & Humanities, or may complete Independent Study, Independent Research, or Internships in Environmental Studies (ENV 391, ENV 393, or ENV 399).
-Disciplinary Topics courses and certain FSPs may also count towards the minor, with the approval of the Environmental Studies committee.
+To this end, students are required to take five courses, ENV 200: Introduction to Environmental Studies, and at least two options from different Natural Science & Engineering disciplines (biology, chemistry, engineering, geology, meteorology) and at least two from different Social Science & Humanities disciplines (anthropology, economics, history, journalism, literature, philosophy, political science, sociology, women's & gender studies), with no more than two courses from any single discipline.
+Students may elect to complete Independent Study, Independent Research, or Internships in Environmental Studies in lieu of a required course, with permission and consultation with the Director of Environmental Studies.
+Disciplinary Topics courses and certain First Year seminars may also count towards the minor, with the approval of the Environmental Studies committee.
 At least three courses will be at the 300 or 400 level.
 In addition, students are required to complete a one unit co-requisite to demonstrate quantitative competency.